Genealogy-valued Feller diffusion: Proofs of Theorems , , , , , : Conditioned processes and Kolmogorov-Yaglom limits

 The second ingredient is that conditioned on that measure-valued process the $\U_1^{[0,\infty)}$-valued process $(\wh\mfU_t^T)_{t\in [0,T]}$ exists as time-inhomogeneous Fleming-Viot process as we have shown before.
 This defines the transition kernel in the zero element.
 Then we argue that we can ``glue two pieces together'' to get the kernel with the general starting point and hence the general finite dimensional distribution.

 The above claim follows when we show that we can concatenate the special evolution with an initial state in $\U$ of the form we allow here.
 This means given the evolution starting in $\mfe$ and an element $\mfu' \in \U_{\mathrm{imm}}$ which are enriched by the color $s \leq 0$ a state we call $\mfu$ we want to obtain the state of the process at time $t$ starting in $\mfu$.
-This means we have to glue together at time $t$ the tree we constructed above together with a Feller tree starting in $\mfu'$ where colors are just inherited, and the process with colors $s \leq 0$, denoted $(\wt \mfU_t^{\ast,+})_{t \geq 0}$.
-The latter is easily constructed using the branching property, since every color is just attached to all descendants in the Feller tree starting in the mass from that color.
+This means we have to glue together at time $t$ the process we constructed above together with a $\U$-valued Feller diffusion starting in $\mfu'$ where colors are just inherited, and the process with colors $s \leq 0$, denoted $(\wt \mfU_t^{\ast,+})_{t \geq 0}$.
+The latter is easily constructed using the branching property, since every color is just attached to all descendants in the $\U$-valued Feller diffusion starting in the mass from that color.
 Then, as a candidate for the solution we consider

 Here, the operation $\vee$ means the basic set is the disjoint union of $\wt U$ and $U$, the metric $\wt r \vee r$ is an extension to the joint union with the property that it coincides with $\wt r$ on $\wt U \times \wt U$, with $r$ on $U \times U$, and on $\wt U \times U$ it is twice the color difference.
 Note, that this is a certain extension of $\sqcup^t$ to a \emph{marked} genealogy.